Benedict Cumberbatch Pulls A Sherlock Move, Saves Deliveroo Cyclist From London Muggers Near Baker Street

 At the time of the incident, the 41-year-old actor, who is famous for his portrayal of the superhero figure of Dr. Stephen Strange in movies such as the 2016 Doctor Strange, the 2017 Thor: Ragnarok, and the 2018 Avengers: Infinity War, was riding in an Uber taxi along with his wife, Sophie Hunter.

-The couple were on their way to a club when they saw four men “pushing around a Deliveroo cyclist” as soon as the car turned down into Marylebone High Street, just half a mile from Sherlock’s fictional address of 221b Baker Street.
+The couple was on their way to a club when they saw four men “pushing around a Deliveroo cyclist” as soon as the car turned down into Marylebone High Street, just half a mile from Sherlock’s fictional address of 221b Baker Street.

 Cumberbatch couldn’t just stand idly by and pretend not to notice the attack.
 The movie star channeled his inner Sherlock and, according to the Uber driver, 53-year-old Manuel Dias, he jumped out of the car and ran to save the cyclist from his assailants.